-After a goal-packed weekend of vintage Premier League action, it’s time to run through the division’s highest scoring games of all time.
-Deservedly renowned as the most entertaining league in the world, it has played host to so many epic clashes that listing them all would be impossible.
-Instead, we look back over the most entertaining among them.
+Deservedly renowned as the most entertaining league in the world, it has played host to so many epic clashes and given the plethora of action-packed encounters, listing them all would be impossible.
+However, we’ve given it a good go below.

 Portsmouth 7-4 Reading – 29/9/2007

 Pub quiz fanatics will know all about this winter wonder of a match, which featured the most goals in Premier League history.

 With bad defending, moments of attacking brilliance, goalkeeping howlers and refereeing controversy, this was a game that had it all.
 Pompey led comfortably by two goals to nil for most of the first half, only for Steven Hunt to halve the deficit just before half-time.